bartender shaking cocktail in shaker behind large wooden bar

 House Policies for Bartenders

 In addition to federal, state, and local laws, a bar or restaurant owner may impose house rules.
 These are rules that the owner has determined essential for the business to run smoothly.
 They can also be stricter than local, state, or federal.
 For example, a state may say you must card anyone who looks under 30.
 At the same time, the local government has nothing further to require.
-Your owner may ask that everyone be carded regardless of what age they appear.
+Your owner may ask that everyone be carded regardless of age at which they appear.

 Want to learn more about bartending?
 Check out our most popular articles on the right or visit one of these recent articles: